 Setting Up Google Analytics in Three Steps

 Head over to the Google Analytics Home Page and click the green Sign Up For Free button in the top right of the page.

 Click the grey Sign up button on the right side of the screen.

 Fill out the form on this page including your Account Name, Website Name, Website URL, Industry Category, and Reporting Time Zone.

 I recommend leaving all of the Data Sharing Setting checked.

 Step 2: Installing the Code

-Scroll down the page until you see the Website Tracking section.
+Scroll down the page until you see the Website Tracking section and copy it.